 For my garden, herbs top the list.
 It’s amazing to me how expensive basil is, for example, yet how easy it is to grow.

 I also can’t forget blueberries.
 On sale, nonorganic blueberries are $2.00/pint.
 When they’re not on sale, you can bet on more than double that.
 Blueberries, however, take a few years to produce heavily, so savings won’t be clear immediately.
-But again, at 4 gallons in just my third year, with decades possibly of more…this has to be the best investment for the long-term.
+But again, at four gallons by the third year and more each year after that, my blueberry bushes proved the best investment for the long-term.
 (Of course, if you don’t eat blueberries, see point #1.)

 Each year, the Environmental Working Group tests produce and singles out the twelve foods with the highest amounts of pesticide residues.
 What this means for you is, if you are trying to reduce the amount of toxic substances you eat from produce, you’d have to purchase their organic counterpart, which costs more.

 By choosing to grow your own produce pesticide- and chemical fertilizer-free (or in limited amounts), you save yourself this expense.
 Plus, you know exactly what is – and what is not – on your food.
 Among this year’s Dirty Dozen are: strawberries, grapes, celery, spinach, sweet bell peppers, cucumbers, cherry tomatoes, imported snap peas and potatoes.

 According to the EWG, a single sample of sweet bell pepper contained 15 pesticides.
 Click here for more information along with the full Dirty Dozen list, the Clean Fifteen, and the Dirty Dozen Plus.